-However, the population of Estonia cannot be treated as a carrier of a new single national identity as yet.
-A problem might arise in finding the optimal social factors and mechanisms to assure the continuation of inner-state cultural integration (in terms of the formation of a multi-cultural society) and national integration (in terms of citizenship).
+It is evident that Estonia's accession to the EU has brought not only reconciliation with the Western economic system and legal culture, but also the adoption of European values, European political culture, etc. However, the population of Estonia cannot be treated as a carrier of a new single national identity as yet.
+The problem might arise in finding the optimal social factors and mechanisms, to assure the continuation of inner-state cultural integration (in the terms of the formation of a multi-cultural society) and national integration (in terms of citizenship).

-It is evident that Estonia's accession to the EU has brought not only reconciliation with the Western economic system and legal culture, but also the adoption of European values, European political culture, etc. An interesting question is - what is or who is a European?
-Here we try to limit our discussion and think about the Russians' 'Europeanness'.
-Throughout the long period of its history, Russia has been commuting between two alternatives: trying to follow the European way of reforms on the one side, and looking for an original and different mode of development on the other (Asian) side.
-Indeed, many Russian people are probably more European than those who live in states aspiring to become new EU member states.
-Nevertheless, instead of taking a decision based on people's knowledge of the Internet, or traditions of Russian classical music or paintings, one has to look at the traditions of Russian statehood, rule, and power.
-Traditions of Russian centralised power, hierarchy, and subordination are vital; and the inappropriateness of European traditions in this society is quite obvious.
+An interesting question is - what is or who is European?
+Here we try to limit our discussion and think about Russians' 'Europeanness'.
+Throughout the long period of its history Russia has been commuting between two alternatives: trying to follow the European way of reforms on the one side, and looking for an original and different way of development, on the other (Asian) side.
+Indeed, a lot of Russian people are more European than probably those who live in states aspiring to become new EU member states.
+Nevertheless, instead of deciding based on people's knowledge of the Internet, or traditions of Russian classical music or paintings, one has to look at the traditions of the Russian statehood, rule and power.
+Traditions of Russian centralised power, hierarchy and subordination are very vital and the inappropriateness of European traditions in this society is quite obvious.

-The European tradition is also to acknowledge factual history.
+European tradition is also - to acknowledge the factual history.
 This is the best basis for respectable relations between partners.
-Especially for the three Baltic States, the Second World War evokes resentment.
-Russia cannot be a trustworthy neighbour for the Baltic people before it admits the fact of the occupation of the Baltic countries in 1940.
+Especially for three Baltic States the Second World

+War recalls resentfulness.
+Russia can't be a trustful neighbour for Baltic people before it admits the fact of occupation of the Baltic countries in 1940.

-The attempt to understand very recent developments, which have had a strong influence on identity developments for both Estonians and Estonian Russians, also gave the authors a good reason to postulate a hypothesis based on the events that took place in Tallinn in April 2007.
-Alongside the moving of the historical WW II monument called 'the bronze soldier', there occurred a polarization in the minds of Estonian and Russian people, which expanded to unexpected hooliganism in the centre of Tallinn.
-Despite the fact that the main "actors" in the streets numbered only around 2,000 Russian-speakers aged 15-25, rioting for two nights only, these events were enough to warrant studying stereotypes and attitudes reflecting the historical past and the present in order find some explanation of the question of whether the past still dominates the present.
+In order to understand very recent developments, which have had a strong influence on identity developments for both Estonians and Estonian Russians, also gave the authors a good reason to postulate a hypothesis based on the events that took place in Tallinn in April 2007.
+Alongside the moving of the historical WW II monument called 'the Bronze soldier' there occurred a polarization in the minds of Estonian and Russian people, which expanded to unexpected hooliganism in the centre of Tallinn.
+Despite the fact that the main "actors" in the streets were only around 2,000 Russian-speakers aged 15-25, rioting for two nights only, these events were enough to warrant studying stereotypes and attitudes reflecting the historical past and the present in order find some explanation of the question whether the past still dominates the present.